 - 1. Outdoor storage for home occupation uses is prohibited in the front setback. - 2.
-For all lots other than those with single and two-family uses, the following buffer requirements shall apply:
+For all lots other than those with Single-Family dwelling and Duplex dwelling uses, the following buffer requirements shall apply:

 Landscaping is required in all front, side and rear setbacks for a minimum depth of twenty-five (25) feet.
 The purpose of the landscaping is to provide a buffer between low density residential uses and commercial/industrial uses.
-The Project Review Board shall determine the type of landscaping to be required and may use the applicable standards listed in Section 506 (Buffer Zones) below.
+The